It's an Adventure, Charlie Brown

-It's an Adventure, Charlie Brown is the 25th prime-time animated television special based upon the popular comic strip Peanuts, by Charles M. Schulz.
+It's an Adventure, Charlie Brown is the 25th prime-time animated television special based upon the comic strip Peanuts, by Charles M. Schulz.
 It was originally aired on the CBS network on May 16, 1983.
 It, along with 1982's A Charlie Brown Celebration, inspired the Saturday Morning series The Charlie Brown and Snoopy Show.

 Format

 The special is a compilation consisting of eight individual stories adapted from the stories in the comic strip: